Loenberg123/ansible-icinga2-client/README.md

 If configured host inventory, call the inventory with -i option

-Configure desired environment in vars/icinga-vars.yml and vars/services.yml
+Configure desired environment in vars/

-Read the readmes at scripts/ and vars/ for more information